Zhaomeng-Zhang/Zhaomeng-Zhang.github.io/hobby.md

 I enjoy reading books because it feels like I'm conversing with different famous authors and gaining their wisdom.

 Here are my favorite books:
 -  《One Hundred Years of Solitude》 by Gabriel García Márquez
 -  《To Live》 by Yu Hua
+-  《Ordinary World》 by Lu Yao
 -  《Sapiens: A Brief History of Humankind》 by Yuval Noah Harari
 -  《Value: My Thoughts on Investing》 by Lei Zhang
+-  《The Crowd: A Study of the Popular Mind》 by Gustave Le Bon
+-  《Zen Mind》 by Shunryū Suzuki
+-  《What Life Could Mean to You》 by Alfred Adler
+-  《Zero to One: Notes on Startups》 by Blake Masters and Peter Thiel

 **3. Traveling**

+Hope I will have time and money for travel ^_^